-'''

 ((Phase 1A Density- Standard Method Density)0.75)/31,500

-=(928,844-784,412)0.075)/31,500

 = 0.3438 BLTs 9 point per BLT = 3.09 points

-'''

 - Cool Roof: All roof area, with the exception of the existing parking garage, will provide the minimum required solar reflective index to qualify as a cool roof.
-The Applicant requests, and Staff supports, 10 points. - Vegetated Area: A minimum area of 5,000 square feet will include plantings in a minimum soil depth of 12 inches outside the park areas.
-The Applicant requests, and Staff supports, 10 points.
+The Planning Board approves 10 points. - Vegetated Area: A minimum area of 5,000 square feet will include plantings in a minimum soil depth of 12 inches outside the park areas.
+The Planning Board approves 10 points.